interlegis/Arduino-Zabbix-Agent/README.md

 Add an item on Zabbix Server.
  - Type: Zabbix agent.
  - Key: The key for each sensor.
+ - It is recommended to check each item on not less than a minute.

 ##Keys used on Zabbix: